 Part A is premium free if you’ve worked for ten years in the United States and paid into Social Security.
 However, if you’re admitted into the hospital as an inpatient, Medicare will bill you $1,675 per benefit period.
 A benefit period lasts 60 days.
 This is your Part A deductible.

 The monthly premium for Part B is $185.00.
 Medicare pays 80% of outpatient services.
 You pay 20%.
-For usual and customary physician visits, your share of the cost is reasonable.
-For more intensive outpatient services, such as MRIs, CT Scans, ambulance costs and emergency room visits, 20% represents a significant amount of money
+For physician visits, your share of the cost is typically reasonable.
+For more intensive services, such as MRIs, CT Scans, ambulance costs and emergency room visits, 20% can be a significant amount of money

 Part A and Part B do not pay for medications.
 You will need to enroll in a separate prescription plan (Medicare Part D).